chi0tzp/WarpedGANSpace/demo/SNGAN.md

-# SN-GAN pre-trained on MNIST
+# SN-GAN pretrained on MNIST/AnimeFaces